-California law SB1343 requires employers to provide all employees with one hour and all supervisors with two hours of anti-harassment training every two years.
-California has been assertive at defining and requiring remedies for workplace harassment issues for many years.
-With SB1314, it continues to demonstrate leadership on defining harassment and best practice approaches to resolving related issues.
+SB1343: Requires employers to provide all employees with one hour and all supervisors with two hours of anti-harassment training every two years.

-The Delaware Discrimination in Employment Act (DDEA) requires all organizations with 50 or more employees provide interactive training and education to employees regarding the prevention of sexual harassment.
-New employees must be trained within one year of start, and all others trained by January 1, 2020 and again every two years thereafter.
-The training must address the definition of and illegality of sexual harassment, legal remedies and prohibition of retaliation, as well as directions on how to contact the Delaware Department of Labor.
+The Delaware Discrimination in Employment Act (DDEA) requires all organizations with at 50 or more employees provide interactive training and education to employees regarding the prevention of sexual harassment.

 The Maine statute mandating training applies to all employers with 15 or more employees.
-Training must be completed within one year of employment and must cover the definition of sexual harassment, use examples to illustrate forms of sexual harassment, and provide information about compliant processes, legal recourse and protections against retaliation.
-Supervisors and managers must receive specialized training that addresses their specific roles and responsibilities, and must be delivered within one year of starting at the organization.
+Supervisors and managers must receive specialized training that addresses their specific roles and responsibilities.

 NAVEX Global enables organizations to address these and other ethics and compliance requirements through our market-leading hotline and incident management solution, policy management solution, third-party risk management and eLearning training solution.

 Our anti-harassment training course, Workplace Harassment, has been updated at a 24 month cadence for more than 15 years.
-The current editions of the course, WPH 6 and WPH7, align to the requirements of the New York and other anti-harassment regulations.
-Our latest edition, WPH8, is now available and addresses all current federal and state anti-harassment training requirements.
+The current editions of the course, WPH7 and WPH8, align to the requirements of changing state laws and other anti-harassment regulations.

 Please consult with your counsel to define which state and local laws apply to your organization, and what your obligations are to align to them.
 The law firm of Baker McKenzie partners with NAVEX Global, and regularly advises businesses on issues of sexual harassment, ethics and compliance.